Classic Motorcycle Build

 To save weight and space, the transmission was housed inside the rear of the engine cases, with a primary chain used to connect the crankshaft to a dry clutch.
 Unitized cases were not new for motorcycles.
 British bikes such as the Vincent Black Shadow had previously used this design.

-While Harley Flatheads and Big-Twins ran a separate unit four-speed transmission operated by a left-hand tank-shift and foot-clutch, the K-model's four gears were shifted by the operator's right foot with a left-hand clutch lever.
-This was done so that they could compete in flat-track racing.
+While Harley Flathead and Big-Twin bikes were still shifted by hand-shift and foot-clutch, the K-model's four gears were shifted by the operator's right foot with a left-hand clutch lever.

 First Harley With Rear Shocks